andresmadeddie/Security-Offensive-Defensive-Forensics/README.md

 # About this Project

-The pen-testing environment was set through a hypervisor inside a Windows Virtual Machine running in Azure Lab Services.
+> Note: The pen-testing environment was set through a hypervisor inside a Windows Virtual Machine running in Azure Lab Services.
 All the processes of Offense, Defense, and Forensic were developed individually.
 The final PowerPoint presentation and subsequent exposition were worked as a group.

+***

+## Table of Contents

+1. Content of the project: Enumeration of documents in this repository

+2. The Narrative behind the project

+3. Recreate the PenTest Lab

+***

+## 1. Content of the project

+- The project consists of three parts:

+    - Defensive Security: Implement alerts and thresholds in Kibana.
+    - Offensive Security: Assess a vulnerable VM and verify that the Kibana rules work as expected.
+    - Network Forensics: Analyze live malicious traffic

+- Descriptions of the folders and files

+    - **POWER POINT PRESENTATION:**  It is the summary of the project focusing on a Red Team perspective.

+    - **REPORTS Folder:** It holds the reports of the defensive, offensive, and forensic analyses.

+    - **WALKTHROUGH folder:** It is a detailed step-by-step to discover and exploit the vulnerabilities of targe1 and target2.

+***

+## 2. The Narrative behind the project

+You are working as a Security Engineer for X-CORP, supporting the SOC infrastructure.
+SOC analysts have noticed some discrepancies with the alerts in the Kibana system, so the manager asked the Security Engineering team to investigate.

+First, your team needs to set up new alerts in Kibana.
+Penetration testing will then be performed to test alerts for vulnerabilities.
+Finally, the security team requested live traffic monitoring on the cable to detect any anomalies not reflected in the alert system.
+They have evidence that there are people misusing the network.
+Specifically, they have received reports on:

+- Time thieves
+- Infected Machine
+- Illegal Downloads.

+You should report your findings to the SOC manager and engineering manager with the appropriate analysis.

+***

+## 3. Recreate the PenTest Lab

 This Pen-testing environment can be recreated in Virtual Box using the following tools:

 - [Kali Linux .ova file](https://kali.download/virtual-images/kali-2022.2/kali-linux-2022.2-virtualbox-amd64.ova)

 - [Raven 1 .ova file](https://download.vulnhub.com/raven/Raven.ova)